harrim91/harrim91.github.io/_posts/2016-07-03-makers-academy-review.md

 Another real benefit of Makers on a personal level is Dana, the Chief Joy Officer.
 She really is the heartbeat and the soul of the place.
 I think her primary job is to distract you from working as much as she possibly can, but she has so much time for everybody, so much sage advice and I really can't explain what an asset she is to Makers.

 Everyday she facilitates mindfulness mediation, and twice a week she leads yoga.
 Both of these are things I'd been interested in prior to Makers, and were an attraction when applying to the course.
-But like, I didn't realise how great it would be.
+But I didn't realise **how** great it would be.
 With so much going on throughout the day, it's theraputic to just take time to sit and focus on the present moment.
 You just sit and objectively observe and accept your current thoughts, feeling and sensations without attaching any value judgement to it.
 It can be quite hard, but I think my brain would have regularly exploded without it, and I now find it easier to relax and to turn off.

 Yoga has a similarly theraputic effect, and was one of the biggest surprises for me.
 I wasn't expecting to enjoy it half as much as meditation, but I really, really love it.
 A big part of it for me is the self-dicipline it teaches.
 It's hard (really hard), and a lot of the time I just want to collapse on the floor.
 It takes a lot of focus to hold a pose for an extended period of time, but I love the intense feeling that comes with trying to find that focus, and it's good to know that I'm doing something difficult for my own good.
 Learning to code is difficult, but not as difficult as your third chair pose of the day, and the gratification isn't as instant either.
 Another thing about yoga is the effect it has on your meditation.
 After an intense hour of physical exercise, your body just relaxes, you don't notice any physical niggles and you're able focus your mind so much more.
 If I can master my physical body, then my mind is easy, right?
 The balance between body and mind is often overlooked, with one favoured over the other, but getting the balance is super important and yoga help you do that.